 She also completed internships with The Catalogue for Philanthropy in Washington, D.C., and with Susan G. Komen for the Cure, helping with research, monitoring social media and fundraising.

-As an undergraduate at The George Washington University, where she graduate summa cum laude and as a member of Phi Beta Kappa, Aldous also kept up a busy volunteer schedule.
+As an undergraduate at The George Washington University, where she graduated summa cum laude and as a member of Phi Beta Kappa, Aldous also kept up a busy volunteer schedule.
 She advised students in the Honors Program, recruited student peers, and led a student volunteer and fundraising effort for a community infrastructure program in Ecuador.
 Her volunteer work also took her to Honduras, where she helped first- and second-grade pupils improve their English verbal and writing skills.
 She also aided Honduran students with raising funds and school scholarships.

 While still an undergraduate, Aldous volunteered for a year for the Rape, Abuse and Incest National Network (RAINN) and helped to raise funds to send youngsters whose parents were stricken with cancer to camp.

 At Penn Law, she was a research fellow for the Youth Advocacy Project and also a member of the Penn Law Feminists.
 Additionally, Aldous worked as a Certified Legal Intern at the Penn Legal Assistance Office, which offers free legal services to indigent clients living in the Philadelphia area.